SaieshNeeli/CSFLE_AWS_KMS/README.md

 This repository demonstrates MongoDB Client-Side Field Level Encryption (CSFLE) using AWS Key Management Service (KMS).

-It explains how to securely encrypt sensitive fields on the client side before data is stored in MongoDB, ensuring that the database never sees plaintext data.
+The project supports both local Windows development and Linux-based deployment using Docker, while ensuring that sensitive data is always encrypted on the client side before being stored in MongoDB.

 ---